Senstar Corporation

-Senstar Corporation develops and manufactures perimeter intrusion detection systems, video management software, security lighting, personal duress systems, and access control software for the physical security and video surveillance industries.
+Senstar Corporation (trading as Senstar Technologies Corporation) develops and manufactures perimeter intrusion detection systems, video management software, security lighting, personal duress systems, and access control software for the physical security and video surveillance industries.
 Its headquarters are located in Ottawa, Ontario.
 Senstar products protect facilities around the world, including critical infrastructure sites, military bases, nuclear power plants, airports, personal estates, borders, and correctional facilities.

 Technology

 Fiber Optic Sensors

 Senstar's FiberPatrol intrusion detection sensors are based on optical time domain reflectometry, in which the nature and location of minute disturbances along the sensor cable are tracked and located via Rayleigh scattering.
 Also known as a distributed acoustic sensor (DAS), FiberPatrol is used in fence-mounted, wall-top, and buried applications.
 While fiber optic sensors are a well-established fence-mounted sensor technology, buried applications have received extensive attention for their suitability as a smart fence technology in high-profile applications such as the US-Mexico border.